peter-conalgo/freesurface/README.md

 it is very popular, looks like it's sticking around for a while.
 Why should their be laws to stifle the evelution of human progress.

+### What about Jobs??

+Good question.
+From an objective perspective I chose to do this to see if I could provoke people.
+We could use open source platforms like this to talk about the eco system where people are just naturally assuming this will work becasue they likey think objectively.
+I am person who thinks that it is not crazy to leave everything out in the open and take on whatever chaotic scrutiny the world throws at it.
+I will learn how to use that to my advantage because I think objectively.
+I will learn how to potition myself so that it is my mind that creates value and have I ideas about how that is possible.
+No one has to do it that way either.
+Let's just talk about it more.

 ### What is up with the name?

 [Free surface](http://en.wikipedia.org/wiki/Free_surface) is the event in physics that causes fluids to level.